Cousin marriage

 A cousin marriage is a marriage where the spouses are cousins (i.e. people with common grandparents or people who share other fairly recent ancestors).
 The practice was common in earlier times and continues to be common in some societies today.
 In some jurisdictions such marriages are prohibited due to concerns about inbreeding.
 Worldwide, more than 10% of marriages are between first or second cousins.
 Cousin marriage is an important topic in anthropology and alliance theory.

 In some cultures and communities, cousin marriages are considered ideal and are actively encouraged and expected; in others, they are seen as incestuous and are subject to social stigma and taboo.
 Other societies may take a neutral view of the practice, neither encouraging nor condemning it, though it is usually not considered the norm.
-Cousin marriage was historically practiced by indigenous cultures in Australia, North America, South America, and Polynesia.
+Cousin marriage was historically practiced by Aboriginals in Australia, North America, South America, Polynesia and Melanesia.

 In some jurisdictions, cousin marriage is legally prohibited: for example, first-cousin marriage in China, North Korea, South Korea, the Philippines, for Hindus in some jurisdictions of India, some countries in the Balkans, Belgium, Lithuania and 30 out of the 50 U.S. states.
 It is criminalized in 8 states in the US, the only jurisdictions in the world to do so.
 The laws of many jurisdictions set out the degree of consanguinity prohibited among sexual relations and marriage parties.
 Supporters of cousin marriage where it is banned may view the prohibition as discrimination, while opponents may appeal to moral or other arguments.

 Opinions vary widely as to the merits of the practice.
 Children of first-cousin marriages have a 4–6% risk of autosomal recessive genetic disorders compared to the 3% of the children of totally unrelated parents.
 A study indicated that between 1800 and 1965 in Iceland, more children and grandchildren were produced from marriages between third or fourth cousins (people with common great-great- or great-great-great-grandparents) than from other degrees of separation.

 History

 The prevalence of first-cousin marriage in Western countries has declined since the late 19th century and early 20th century.
-In the Middle East and South Asia, cousin marriage is still strongly favored.
+In the Middle East and Indian Subcontinent (except India and Nepal), cousin marriage is still strongly favored.

 Cousin marriage has often been practiced to keep cultural values intact, preserve family wealth, maintain geographic proximity, keep tradition, strengthen family ties, and maintain family structure or a closer relationship between the wife and her in-laws.
-Many such marriages are arranged (see also pages on arranged marriage in the Indian subcontinent, arranged marriages in Pakistan, and arranged marriages in Japan).
+Many such marriages are arranged (see also articles on arranged marriage in the Indian subcontinent, arranged marriages in Pakistan, and arranged marriages in Japan).